electricimp/XBee/README.md

 xbee.sendRemoteATCommand("DL", "0x0013A20040D6A8CB", 0xFFFE, 0, "0xFFFFFFFB", 203);
 ```

-### sendQueuedATCommand(*command[, parameterValue][, frameid]*)
+### sendQueuedATCommand(*command[, parameterValue][, frameid]*) ###

 The method *sendLocalATCommand()* will cause the XBee module to apply the sent command immediately.
-If you wish to queue a number of commands before sending the AT command "AC" (Apply Changes) to apply then, use this method instead.
+If you wish to queue a number of commands before sending the AT command `"AC"` (Apply Changes) to apply then, use this method instead.

 Its parameters match those of *sendLocalATCommand()* and it too returns the generated frame’s ID, whether you set it explicitly or allowed the code to do so.

-#### Response
+#### Response ####

 The *response* returned by a *sendQueuedATCommand()* matches that returned by *sendLocalATCommand()*, above.

-### sendRemoteATCommand(*command, address64bit, address16bit[, options][, parameterValue][, id]*)
+### sendRemoteATCommand(*command, address64bit, address16bit[, options][, parameterValue][, id]*) ###

 Use this method to transmit an AT command &mdash; again passed in as a two-character string &mdash; to a Zigbee network-connected remote XBee module.
 See the description of *sendLocalATCommand()* for details of the optional parameters *parameterValue* and *frameid*; the remaining parameters are discussed below.

 *address64bit* and *address16bit* are mandatory and are the remote module’s two addresses.
 The first is hard-coded into the device and can be determined by sending the AT command `"ND"` (Node Discovery) locally, or by sending `"ID`" from the imp controlling the XBee module in question.
-Becuase Squirrel does not support 64-bit integers, the 64-bit address is passed in as a string of 16 hex digits representing the address’ eight octets.
+Because Squirrel does not support 64-bit integers, the 64-bit address is passed in as a string of 16 hex digits representing the address’ eight octets.

 The value of *address16bit* is set when the module joins the Zigbee network.
 This is a 16-bit value so is passed in as an integer.
 If the device’s 16-bit address is not known, pass in the value 0xFFFE, but you must provide the correct 64-bit address.

-The Zigbee network’s Co-ordinator module can always be reached at the 64-bit address 0x0000000000000000.
-To broadcast the specified AT command to all devices on the network, pass in the 64-bit address 0x000000000000FFFF.
+The Zigbee network’s Co-ordinator module can always be reached at the 64-bit address `0x0000000000000000`.
+To broadcast the specified AT command to all devices on the network, pass in the 64-bit address `0x000000000000FFFF`.
 In each case the "0x" hex indicator is optional.

 The *options* parameter is optional.
 It is an integer bitfield of settings that can be used to customize the action performed by the remote XBee module.
 Please see Digi’s XBee documentation for details.

 Whether you specify a frame ID or not, the ID of the generated frame is returned by the method.

-#### Response
+#### Response ####

 The *response* returned by a *sendRemoteATCommand()* is a table with the following keys: